 Finding Government Training Programs

-Answering the call for a reskilling of federal employees will require the involvement of both the contracting officers (or equivalent) at the government agencies that need to get employees trained, and the individual employees who are proactively seeking out new skills and using their government approved charge cards to pay for that federal employee training.
+Answering the call for a reskilling of federal employees will require the involvement of both the contracting officers (or equivalent) at the government agencies that need to get employees trained and the individual employees who are proactively seeking out new skills and using their government-approved charge cards to pay for that federal employee training.
 For both or either, knowing how to select the right kind of federal employee training is imperative, because it is a waste of time and money to choose any kind of training without vetting it first.

-Simplilearn courses are a blend of videos, online live classes and hands-on projects to maximize learning.
+Simplilearn courses are a blend of videos, online live classes, and hands-on projects to maximize learning.
 Either agencies and individuals can choose between online self-paced courses or instructor-led live virtual classroom training.
 The former lets people learn at the time and place most convenient to them, while the latter offers a live classroom environment joined remotely and led by a domain expert.
 This model of training can be really cost-effective and convenient in training agency workforce spread over different sites.

 Reskilling the federal workforce is a necessity, first by making sure government workers get trained then stay up-to-date on ever-developing technologies and best practices.
-And it’s only by reskilling employees that the civil service can be the efficient and cost-effective operation that the voting public wants to have.
+And it’s only by reskilling employees that the civil service can be an efficient and cost-effective operation that the voting public wants to have.
 With this new push from the White House and vendors like Simplilearn to help, the reskilling can and will happen.